The House of the Spirits (film)

-The House of the Spirits (Danish: Åndernes hus) is a 1993 period drama film directed by Bille August and starring Jeremy Irons, Meryl Streep, Glenn Close, Winona Ryder, Antonio Banderas and Vanessa Redgrave.
+The House of the Spirits (Danish: Åndernes hus) is a 1993 historical drama film written and directed by Bille August and starring Jeremy Irons, Meryl Streep, Glenn Close, Winona Ryder, Antonio Banderas and Vanessa Redgrave.
 The supporting cast includes María Conchita Alonso, Armin Mueller-Stahl, and Jan Niklas.
-Based on the 1982 novel of the same name by Isabel Allende, the film follows three generations of women from a Chilean family during the country’s military dictatorship.
+Based on the 1982 novel by Isabel Allende, the film follows three generations of women from a Chilean family during the country’s military dictatorship.

 Although the film won several awards in Europe, including Best Film at the Lola Awards from the German Film Academy and the Robert Award from the Danish Film Academy, in America it was regarded as a critical and commercial failure.

 Plot

 The story is narrated by Blanca Trueba, a young woman from a powerful Chilean family.

 1926

 Blanca's mother, Clara del Valle is a child from a well-off family in Santiago whose father is running for the Senate.
-Clara possesses clairvoyant abilities and foresees her own marriage to Esteban Trueba, a miner.
+Clara possesses clairvoyant abilities and foresees her own marriage to Esteban Trueba, a miner, engaged to her sister at that time.

-Esteban uses the gold he found from mining to buy a hacienda, Tres Marías.
+After her sister’s death by accidental poisoning, which Clara foresaw, Esteban uses the gold he found from mining to buy a hacienda, Tres Marías.
 He employs natives to work as peasants on the dilapidated land, eventually turning Tres Marías into a successful estate through his use of brute force.

 One day while horseback riding through the countryside, he sees a peasant girl, Pancha García.
 Esteban rapes Pancha, resulting in the illegitimate birth of a boy.
 He also spends nights with Tránsito, a local prostitute to whom he lends money so she can start a new career in the capital.